Long Island Child Custody Attorneys

 Can Custody Affect My Ability To Move Away?

-The custodial parent is not free to relocate to an area where the other parent cannot exercise their visitation rights.
+In New York, the custodial parent cannot relocate to an area where the other parent cannot exercise their visitation rights.
 In the event that the custodial parent wishes to relocate to another state, they will need to obtain the permission of the other parent or the court.
-If approved, the visitation rights of the noncustodial parent will be revised to allow greater visitation time over summer or vacation time.
+If approved, then the visitation rights of the noncustodial parent will be revised to allow greater visitation time over summer or during the child's vacation time.

 Does My Child Need a Separate Bedroom for Overnight Stays?